Where Arne Johnson and the Glatzels are now - what happened after The Conjuring 3

 Published:

-The Conjuring 3, the latest horror offering at the cinema, takes a look at Arne Johnson and his court case where he argued he was possessed by a demon.
+The Conjuring 3 takes a look at the unusual trial of Arne Johnson, and his court case, where he argued he was possessed by a demon.

 Michael Chaves’ movie The Conjuring: The Devil Made Me Do It dives into the Arne Cheyenne Johnson case, looking at the real-life murder trial in a different approach to the usual Conjuring movie.